Anthem (Madeleine Peyroux album)

 Anthem is a 2018 studio album by American vocal jazz singer Madeleine Peyroux.
 It has received positive reviews by critics.

 Reception

-Editors at AllMusic rated this album 3.5 out of 5 stars, with critic Matt Collar writing that "Anthem finds the former busker turned chanteuse collaborating with a team of highly regard musicians, arrangers, and songwriters" to make songs that "seem to speak to Peyroux's particularly Zen view of the world".
-Writing for The Arts Desk, Mark Kidel rated Anthem 4 out of 5 stars, telling readers that "if you happen to be feeling blue, this music will speak to you, truly, deeply".
-In Glide Magazine, Jim Hynes called this album "a stunning example of collaboration producing an uncategorizable, enduring work of art".
+Editors at AllMusic rated this album 3.5 out of 5 stars, with critic Matt Collar writing that "Anthem finds the former busker turned chanteuse collaborating with a team of highly regarded musicians, arrangers, and songwriters" to make songs that "seem to speak to Peyroux's particularly Zen view of the world."
+Writing for The Arts Desk, Mark Kidel rated Anthem 4 out of 5 stars, telling readers that "if you happen to be feeling blue, this music will speak to you, truly, deeply."
+In Glide Magazine, Jim Hynes called this album "a stunning example of collaboration producing an uncategorizable, enduring work of art."

 Track listing

 All songs written by David Baerwald, Larry Klein, Brian Macleod, Madeleine Peyroux, and Patrick Warren, except where noted.